 Board year at Commotie

 What exactly does it mean to do a board year?
 And how much time will it cost you to be a part of the board?
-On this page you can discover what a board year at Commotie looks like!
-The current board, study advisor of CIS Marloes Bergmans and Professor of CIS Tom Koole will tell you all you need to know about doing a board year.
+On this page, you can discover what a board year at Commotie looks like!
+The current board and the study advisor of CIS, Marloes Bergmans will tell you all you need to know about doing a board year.
 If you have any questions, please feel free to contact the current board via board@svcommotie.nl.

 How to apply?

-Applications open on the 18th of March.
-You can apply by sending your CV and motivation letter to internalaffairs@svcommotie.nl.
-Don't forget to mention and explain your function preferences!
-The application deadline is the 20th of May.
+Applications open on March 17th.
+You can apply by sending your CV and motivational letter to board@svcommotie.nl.
+Don't forget to mention and explain your top 3 function preferences!
+The application deadline is April 25th at 23:59.

 Do you prefer a personal chat with one of the board members?
-You can contact us by sending us an email or texting us.
+You can contact us by sending us an email or texting us (our phone numbers are available under 'Board' > 'Current board').

 Being the board means you are the beating heart of the association: you are responsible for everything within the association.
 You have to take responsibility towards others outside of the association and you are one of the contact persons for external parties.
 One of your responsibilities as the board is to offer a variety of activities to your members.
 This also means that you have to be present at every activity.
 Besides, you implement your policy throughout the year.
 In your candidate period you write a policy plan together with your candidate board members and once this is accepted you will be the new board and you can start carrying out your new ideas.